Total Reward Statements

 It’s vital that your staff understand salary sacrifice.
 Members can only engage with their benefits when they fully understand them.
 Their use of these schemes will be unique to them, based on their earnings and expenses, and can help them save a significant amount of tax.

-Learning & Development Budget
+Learning and Development Budget

 Continuing professional development is a requirement for many roles.
 Often, the value of learning & development comes in the form of new knowledge.
 Employees might be keeping their skill set relevant, or preparing for career progression.
 In these cases, it can be difficult to represent the true value of this benefit.